 Is the decision not to tell the patient the truth really the best choice for all terminally ill patients?
 There is evidence to support both sides of the issue.
 Oncologists report that prognostic information is not withheld from patients to be unkind, but to give them hope, thereby strengthening their will to live, and ideally, to keep them living longer.
 Doctors want the best for their patients.
 It goes against the grain of their medical training to say, “I can’t help you.”
 Physicians may also believe that they are sparing their patients the pain and sorrow of knowing that they are going to die.
 However, where does that leave patients who want to know the truth about their prognosis, but are not aware that they have to ask in order to get the information?

 Colin’s story was heartbreaking for him and for those that loved him.
 However, with 48% of oncologists electing not to tell their patients about their prognosis unless they initiate the conversation, it is a story that has undoubtedly been repeated in hospitals across the country.
 Colin lost his life without ever having the chance to realize any of the major milestones to which we all look forward.
-He was unaware that his time was limited at age twenty-eight when he died from end stage metastatic melanoma.
+He was unaware that his time was limited at age twenty-eight when he died from an error in communication secondary to metastatic melanoma.
 There was no time to say goodbye to the woman that he loved, and no time to spend with family or friends.
 In addition, it was important to Colin that Holly, his fiancé, inherit his company and his assets in the event of his death, but he died before they could marry.
 Receiving his prognosis in a timely manner would have allowed him to arrange for those things that were important to him.
 There would have been time for a proper engagement, for a wedding, and for a honeymoon.
 One of the family’s deepest regrets was that during the last few months of Colin’s life, he was alone while his fiancé and other family members attended to the normal routines of daily life.
 Had they known the truth, Colin’s fiancé would have taken a leave of absence, and they could have at least shared the beginning of their lives together.
 Family could have visited and helped with caretaking responsibilities as much as the young couple would allow.
 Unable to realize the dreams that were within reach was tragic for Colin and his fiancé, and it is the same for the countless thousands of other patients who die every day without being able to say goodbye to their loved ones because they have not been informed of the severity of their illness.